 “People speculate all the time about how difficult it must have been for me,” Regina continues.
 “But it’s never been hard.
 I’m the unaffected person and I reap great benefits from them.
 I can’t really understand how hard they work.
 They get up and eat their breakfast, despite the fact that their muscles hurt and they can’t swallow.
 Everything they do, from tying their shoes to swimming, is work—it’s a daily struggle.
 I never understood this growing up because my brothers never complained.
 They’re gracious, happy, thankful.
 They never whine.
 They’re such good, solid strong guys and so much fun to be around."

 “To me, that’s just how we are as a family,” Regina continues.
 “It was perfectly normal that we’d stick together and take care of each other.
 I always wanted to take care of my brothers as best I could.
-What I’ve learned at the MDF conferences and through other resources helps me take care of them.
+What I’ve learned at the Myotonic Annual Conferences and through other resources helps me take care of them.
 We’ve all been dealt things we have to live with but your perspective really can make all the difference.”